Last updated: June 20, 2026

 Can I apply if I am working?

-Yes, but each program has its own income rules.
+Yes.
+Each program has its own income rules.
 SNAP, WIC, Medicaid, child care scholarships, and housing programs count income in different ways.
 Apply or ask the official office to screen you.

 What should I do if I am denied?